On the arithmetic of a family of superelliptic curves: Explicit expression for the L-function and the BSD conjecture

 \end{lemma}

-\begin{remark} It may seem odd that the right-hand side depends on the choice of a non-trivial additive character $\psi_r$ while, a priori, the left-hand side does not.
+\begin{remark} It may seem odd that the right-hand side appears to depend on the choice of a nontrivial additive character $\psi_r$ while the left-hand side does not.
 However, as should be clear after the proof, a different choice of $\psi_r$ merely permutes the terms $S_{r^m}(\lambda_1, \lambda_2, \psi, \alpha)$. \end{remark}